sskumar4/RandomPasswordGen/README.md

 # Project Name: Password Generator
 #
 # Introduction:
-An application that generates a random password based on user-selected criteria that provides greater security.
+An application that generates a random password based on user-selected criteria with greater security.
 The app will run in the browser and feature dynamically updated HTML and CSS powered by the JavaScript code.
 It will also feature a clean and polished user interface that adapts to multiple screen sizes.

 # Technologies:
 HTML, CSS, JavaScript